informational alert

 Part of a bigger picture: A new approach to Portland's homelessness crisis

-The City of Portland believes everyone in our community has a role to play in stemming the tide of rising homelessness in our region, and, in that spirit, is ready to engage in new, ambitious, and creative initiatives that help more people experiencing homelessness find assistance, resources, shelter, and housing.
+The City of Portland believes everyone in our community has a role to play in stemming the tide of rising homelessness, and, in that spirit, is ready to engage in new, ambitious, and creative initiatives that help more people find assistance, resources, shelter, and housing.

-The City’s work to expand the local shelter network has been a key part of this new, more solutions-oriented homelessness response.
-The City of Portland now proudly operates 8 Safe Rest Villages (SRV) and Temporary Alternative Shelter Sites (TASS).
-These locations offer tiny home pods and, in the case of Sunderland RV park, a safe and legal place to park lived-in vehicles.
+The City of Portland now proudly operates 7 Alternative Shelter locations that offer tiny home pods and, in the case of North Portland Road RV safe park village, a safe and legal place to park lived-in vehicles.
+The City has also recently opened over 1,000 overnight shelter beds at a growing list of locations across Portland.
 Managing referrals to these shelter sites is an important part of the City Street Outreach Team’s work.

 Please be aware this form is not designed to be an immediate/emergency response system, nor is it a guarantee of a shelter bed referral.
 This new program is intended to help outreach workers identify, locate, and contact unhoused individuals in need of service and attempt to assist in navigating their next steps.